sandraabu/Forest-Health/README.md

 ## Feature engineering

-After initial exploratory data analysis, I calculated some fields such as:
+After initial exploratory data analysis, I created additional features:
   1. Age.
   2. Local crown density mean for each tree species.
-  3. Crown mean class - binary class.
+  3. Crown mean class - binary class, where 0 means healthy tree, and 1 means deteriorating tree.
   4. Longitude and Latitude using grid reference column and geopandas.
   5. Location address using reverse coding and geopy.
   6. Extracting country from the address list.